-Students can access their partially or fully online courses anywhere there is a reliable Internet connection (DSL, Cable, or Satellite recommended--a dial-up connection is not advised).
+KPU uses Moodle, an open source learning management system.
+See About Moodle for additional help and information.
+Students can access their course websites anywhere there is a reliable Internet connection (DSL, Cable, or Satellite recommended--a dial-up connection is not advised).

 - Moodle sites can be requested through the Faculty Menu in Employee Self Service (where you find your classlists, etc.)